petrLorenc/petrLorenc.github.io/_posts/2017-8-30-Get-the-most-similar-sentences-NLP.md

 {% endhighlight %}

 To get scored for ith document.
-We have to know index of the document:
+We have to know the index of the document:

 {% highlight python %}